PatrickMackridge/song-rater/README.md

 # Song Rater

 ## What it is
 Song Rater is a web app that allows users to give songs of their choice a rating and save them to a database.
 It allows users to search for a song using the song name and artist and uses the LastFM API to fetch data about that song.
 Users can then give that song a rating out of 10 and save their score to a Firebase database by clicking that 'Save Rating' button.
-This app was built as my technical exercise for Build Empire.

 ## How to test & run this app locally
 1. Download this repository using `git clone`